View this document as: a single page | multiple pages.

 network

-An open communications medium, typically the Internet, used to transport messages between the claimant and other parties.
-Unless otherwise stated, no assumptions are made about the network’s security; it is assumed to be open and subject to active (e.g., impersonation, session hijacking) and passive (e.g., eavesdropping) attacks at any point between the parties (e.g., claimant, verifier, CSP, RP).
+An open communications medium, typically the internet, used to transport messages between the claimant and other parties.
+Unless otherwise stated, networks are assumed to be open and subject to active (e.g., impersonation, session hijacking) and passive (e.g., eavesdropping) attacks at any point between the parties (e.g., claimant, verifier, CSP, RP).

 nonce